vitessio/website/content/en/docs/21.0/user-guides/vschema-guide/foreign-keys.md

   COLLATE utf8mb4_0900_ai_ci;
 ```

-Because of the `on delete cascade` in the foreign key, we'll end up with a graph like so -
+Because of the `on delete cascade` in the foreign key, we'll end up with a graph like so:

 ```mermaid
 flowchart TD